OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/storage/common/storage-import-export-using-the-rest-api.md

 ## <a name="versioning"></a>Správa verzí

-Musíte zadat žádosti o službu Import/Export `api-version` parametr a jeho hodnotu nastavte `2016-11-01`.
+Požadavky toohello importu/exportu služby musíte zadat hello `api-version` parametr a jeho hodnotu nastavte příliš`2016-11-01`.

 ## <a name="importexport-service-operations"></a>Import a Export operací služby